BIwashi/MySlides/README.md

 ```

 <br >
-if you don't have ruby and reveal-ck, please instll these.
+if you don't have ruby and reveal-ck, please install these.

 ```
 $ sudo apt install ruby